 After listening to my advice, she broke down the High cost+ High benefit task into smaller ones.
 Her tasks then looked like this (in order of priority):

 Once you’ve evaluated your tasks, you’ll know the importance of each of them.
-This will immediately give you a crystal-clear picture on which tasks would help you to achieve more (in terms of achieving your goals).
-Sometimes, however, you won’t be able to decide every task’s priority because there’ll be deadlines set by external parties such as managers and agencies.
+This will immediately give you a crystal-clear picture on how to prioritize based on which tasks would help you to achieve more (in terms of setting goals).
+Sometimes, however, you won’t be able to decide every task’s priority because there’ll be due dates set by external parties, such as managers and agencies.

-Well, I suggest that after considering the importance and values of your current tasks, align the list with the deadlines and adjust the priorities accordingly.
+Well, I suggest that after considering the importance and values of your current tasks, align the list in a way that helps you meet deadlines and adjust the priorities accordingly.

 For example, let’s dip into the editor’s world again.

-Some of the articles she edited needed to be published by specific dates.
+Some of the articles she edited needed to be published by specific dates, so these are urgent and important tasks.
 The Scales Method allows for this, and in this case, her amended task list would look something like this:

-Hopefully, you can now see how easy it is to evaluate the importance of tasks and how to order them in lists of priority.
+Hopefully, you can now see how easy it is to evaluate the importance of tasks and how to prioritize them into a workable order.

-By adopting the Scales Method, you’ll begin to correctly prioritize your work, and most importantly – boost your productivity by up to 10 times!
+The Scales Method is different from anything else you’ve tried.
+By adopting the Scales Method, you’ll begin to correctly prioritize your work, and most importantly boost your productivity by up to 10 times!

 Start right now by spending 10 minutes to evaluate your common daily tasks and how they align with your goal(s).
-Once you have this information, it’ll be super-easy to put your tasks into a priority list.
-All that remains, is that you kick off your next working day by following your new list.
+Once you have this information, it’ll be very easy to put your tasks into a priority list.
+All that remains is that you kick off your next working day by following your new master list.